SharanBarfa/Mental1/README.md

 ## Project Information

-Please note that Sukoon is an ongoing project.
+Please note that Mentel Health Assisement is an ongoing project.
 Features and the technology stack may evolve as development progresses.
 Any updates or changes will be reflected in the README file to keep you informed.

-#### Update : the development of this project was started around August 2023 and finished by 1 December 2023.
+#### Update : the development of this project was started around June 2024 and finished by December 2024.
 We no longer aim to update it as frequently as previously.

 ## Tech Stack